10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 8+

-Lord of the Rings: The Confrontation is a two-player only game, played on a simplified board of Middle-earth.
-You move pieces on the board and fight each other.
+Lord of the Rings: The Confrontation, a two-player only game is played on a simplified board of Middle-earth.
+You move large, Stratego-like pieces on the board and fight each other.
 Each piece is a Lord of the Rings character and has a strength factor and extra abilities.

 The goal of the “good” side is to bring the Ring (either with Frodo or Sam) into Mordor, while the “bad” side tries to occupy the Shire.